rebekaanspach/UK-wood-end-use-flows/README.md

 1. **Model's structure (recipes)** and their uncertainty characterisation:

- - are stored in the ''*system-definitions\structure.md*'' file
+ - are stored in the ''*system-definitions\structure.md*'' file with their uncertainty characterisation stored in the ''*data\uncertainty.py*'' file
  - are referenced in Table S3 of the supporting information (SI) (containing references to secondary data)
  - are described in Section S2.2 of the SI and in the ''*system-definitions\structure.md*'' file